CoolElectronics/morespriteshorn/README.md

 # Morespriteshorn

-a modified version of everhorn that allows you to use the bottom tile pages for sprites instead of mapdata, and also allows you to change the exit direction of a level
+a modified version of everhorn that adds some extra features such as encoding the mapdata as base256 to save extra space, allowing you to set the exit direction of the level, and allow the bottom half of gfx to be used for additional sprites

 get started by using morespritescore.p8 instead of evercore.p8 as a base, and open that in the editor